kuma518/invita-blog/src/noobs/git.md

 ```

 :::tip pro tip
-Alternatively, you can set the `EDITOR` environment variable to `code --wait`, some tools (including git) read this var to determine your editor.
+Alternatively, you can set the `EDITOR` environment variable to `code --wait`, some tools (including git) read this variable to determine your editor.
 :::

 ## Workflow